Student Code of Conduct

 - Receiving a zero for an assignment;

-- Removal from cohort Slack room;
+- Permanent removal from cohort Slack room;

-- Exclusion from online and in-person events;
+- Permanent exclusion from online and in-person events;

 - Removal from the Quantic program;